8th Street Improvements

 • Closing the block allowed businesses to expand their patios

-• Over the past three years the city has been working with users, stakeholders, businesses, and partner agencies to receive feedback on the closures
+• In the years that followed, the city has been working with users, stakeholders, businesses, and partner agencies to receive feedback on the closures

 • In 2022, the city identified design solutions to improve access and mobility along the street.